DynamicGenetics/Epicosm/README.md

 When running the harvester, you can use these options to tell Epicosm what to do:

 ```
-  --harvest      Harvest tweets from all user names in a file called user_list (with a single user per line)
+  --harvest      Harvest tweets from all user names in a file called user_list.txt (with a single user per line)
-  --get_follows  Create a database of the users that are being followed by the accounts in your user_list.
+  --get_follows  Create a database of the users that are being followed by the accounts in your user_list.txt file.
 (This process can be very slow, especially if your users are each following a lot of accounts)
   --pseudofeed   Harvest recent tweets from accounts followed by those in your user_list.
 (This process can be very slow and take up a lot of storage, especially if your users are following a lot of accounts.)
   --repeat       Specify how often to repeat the harvest e.g. “—repeat 7” means repeat every seven days
   --refresh      If you have a new user_list, this will tell Epicosm to switch to this list